kvantas/hyetor/README.md

 ## Example

-This is a minimal example which shows how to use the package’s functions to compute rainfall erosivity values.
+This is a minimal example which shows how to use the package’s functions to fill the internall precipitation timeseries and compute rainfall erosivity values.

 ``` r
 library(hyetor)